 And now a few (of many) risks:

--Cervical vertebrae damage from an inability to support weight correctly
+-Cervical vertebrae damage from an inability to support weight in shoulders

 -Additional soft tissue/nerve damage (muscles, ligaments, etc.) to upper extremity